-Professor Franzese was a litigator with Cahill, Gordon, where she also served as a member of the New York Housing Court Reform Project and the Governor's Task Force on Life and Law.
+Professor Franzese was a litigator with Cahill, Gordon & Reindel, where she worked with First Amendment lawyer Floyd Abrams and where she also served as a member of the New York Housing Court Reform Project and the Governor's Task Force on Life and Law.
 She clerked for Justice Alan B. Handler of the New Jersey Supreme Court.
 She received her B.A., summa cum laude, Phi Beta Kappa, from Barnard College, Columbia University, where she was awarded the Bryson Prize, Alpha Zeta Fellowship, Marion Churchill White Prize, Davidson-Foreman Foundation Award and Barnard Alumnae Fellowship, and her J.D. from Columbia University School of Law, where she was an International Fellow, Teaching Fellow and recipient of the prestigious Rosenman Prize for excellence in public law courses.

 BOOKS AND BOOK CHAPTERS

 Street Smarts for Women Lawyers, NYC Bar Press (2016) (Contributing Author)